YMTheory/sensitivity/README.md

 The tutorial is designed to walk through how the sensitivity calculation works, step-by-step.

 If you're familiar with how the calculation works, you'll next want to run large ensembles of fits to toy datasets.
-Example scripts for submitting batch jobs can be found here:

 # About this repository